smallstep/step-ssh-example/README.md

 Please note that after you regenerate `ssh_host_key.pub` and `ssh_user_key.pub` you will have to reconfigure `ssh` and `sshd` for clients and hosts to accept the new CA keys.
-Checout [this simplified example](./simple-example.sh) for configuration examples.
+Check out [this host bootstrapping script](./host-bootstrap.sh) for configuration examples.